Museums for All FAQs

 Who is eligible for free or discounted museum admission through Museums for All?

-Participating museums must extend the Museums for All rate to any bearer of a state-issued EBT card with valid photo ID and up to three additional individuals.
-Participating museums may extend the rate to larger groups at their discretion.
+Participating museums must extend the Museums for All rate to any bearer of a state-issued SNAP EBT card with valid photo ID and up to three additional individuals.
+Participating museums may extend the rate to larger groups, or visitors with Women, Infants, & Children (WIC) cards, at their discretion.

-Do patrons use the EBT card as payment?
+Do patrons use the SNAP EBT card as payment?

-No. The EBT cards are simply used by their bearers as identification, showing that they are elegible for the Museums for All admission rate.
+No. The SNAP EBT cards are simply used by their bearers as identification, showing that they are eligible for the Museums for All admission rate.
 They must use a method your museum accepts to pay (e.g. cash, credit card, check, etc.).

-Are patrons with EBT cards from other states eligible for this rate?
+Are patrons with SNAP EBT cards from other states eligible for this rate?

 Is free or reduced entry to special, fee-based exhibits required?